weblate/PixaPencil/README.md

 ## Public archive
-I have not found anyone serious enought overtake development of this app (and I do not believe I will) -- this project is now officially publically archived.
+I have not found anyone serious enough to overtake development of this app (and I do not believe I will) -- this project is now officially publically archived.

 ---